vbergae/OCSimpleInjector/README.md

 # **WARNING** #

-This project has been deprecated in favour of [ObjectivePim](http://vbergae.github.io/ObjectivePim ) and will no be maintained.
+This project has been deprecated in favour of [ObjectivePim](http://vbergae.github.io/ObjectivePim ) and will not be maintained.

 # OCSimpleInjector
 OCSimpleInjector is a service container and depency injector focused on be really simply to integrate with your code.